Gregory III Laham: Patriarchate

 In September 2015, he urged Syrian Christians not to leave the country, despite the ongoing Syrian Civil War, and implored European countries not to encourage their emigration from their homeland.

 Patriarch Gregory III retired on 6 May 2017.

 Gregory III Laham speaks Arabic, English, Spanish, French, German, Greek, Italian and Latin.
 He travels a lot in the world, to draw attention to the difficult situation in Syria to the Christians.
-He also calls for a dialogue between all parties in Syria to end the civil war.
+He called for a dialogue between all parties in Syria to end the civil war.

 Books and other works

 Patriarch Gregory III is author of several books, including: